 More than 45,000 primary care medical, dental, and mental and behavioral health professionals have served in the National Health Service Corps since its inception.

-Today, there are nearly 8,900 NHSC members providing culturally competent care to more than 9.3 million people.
-We provide this care at 5,100 NHSC-approved health care sites in urban, rural, and frontier areas.
-In addition to Corps providers currently providing care, nearly 1,100 students, residents, and health providers receive scholarships or participate in the Student to Service Loan Repayment program to prepare to practice.
+Today, 9,200 NHSC members provide culturally competent care to more than 9.7 million people.
+We provide this care at 4,900 NHSC-approved health care sites in urban, rural, and frontier areas.
+In addition to Corps providers currently providing care, nearly 1,100 additional members are in school or residency, preparing to practice.

-The NHSC is a Federal government program that is part of the U.S. Department of Health and Human Services (DHHS).
-Specifically, the Corps is administered by the Health Resources and Services Administration (HRSA), Bureau of Clinician Recruitment and Service (BCRS).
+The NHSC is a Federal government program administered by the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Bureau of Health Workforce.

 All those involved in the Corps: